jbalsamo/lcchatdemo/README.md

-# Flask API with LangChain and Azure OpenAI
+# Command-Line Interface with LangChain and Azure OpenAI

-This is a REST API built with Flask and LangChain to interact with the GPT-4o model hosted in Azure AI Foundry.
-It supports chat history with up to 10 interactions per session, allows starting new conversations, and handles multiple users via session IDs.
+This is a command-line tool built with LangChain to interact with the GPT-4o model hosted in Azure AI Foundry.
+It allows you to ask questions directly from the terminal and receive answers from the AI model.

 ## Prerequisites